zoccoler/napari-flim-phasor-plotter/README.md

 ## Installation

-You can install `napari-flim-phasor-plotter` via [pip].
+We recommend installing `napari-flim-phasor-plotter` with [mamba](https://mamba.readthedocs.io/en/latest/) after having [Miniforge](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge) installed in your computer.
 Follow these steps from a terminal.

-We recommend using `mamba-forge` whenever possible.
-Click [here](https://github.com/conda-forge/miniforge#mambaforge) to choose the right download option for your OS.
+Click [here](https://github.com/conda-forge/miniforge?tab=readme-ov-file#download) to choose the right download option for your OS.
-**If you use `mamba-forge`, replace the `conda` term whenever you see it below with `mamba`.**

 Create a conda environment:

-    conda create -n napari-flim-phasor-env python=3.9
+    mamba create -n napari-flim-phasor-env python=3.9

 Activate the environment:

-    conda activate napari-flim-phasor-env
+    mamba activate napari-flim-phasor-env

 Then install `napari` and `napari-clusturs-plotter` (plus git if on Windows):

-    conda install -c conda-forge napari==0.4.17 napari-clusters-plotter git pyqt
+    mamba install -c conda-forge napari napari-clusters-plotter git pyqt

-_Optional: we **strongly** recommend having the `devbio-napari` plugin bundle also installed for post-processing.
+_Optional, but we **strongly** recommend having the `devbio-napari` plugin bundle also installed for post-processing.
 This can be done with:_

-    conda install -c conda-forge devbio-napari
+    mamba install -c conda-forge devbio-napari

 Finally install `napari-flim-phasor-plotter` plugin with: